Traditions

 Following a centuries-old Christian tradition, in the days before Christmas the community gathers to enjoy a student-led choral performance of Lessons and Carols.
 Parents, teachers, and friends of the school enter into the spirit of joyful awaiting surrounding Advent and Christmas through selections from scripture accompanied by Christmas music performances by the student body - from our Upper School Choir down to our Kindergarten violin ensemble.

-St. John Paul II Academy’s House system is drawn from the 1,000 year-old tradition of Christian education, still seen today in Universities such as Oxford and Cambridge.
+St. John Paul II Academy’s hall system is drawn from the 1,000 year-old tradition of Christian education, still seen today in Universities such as Oxford and Cambridge.

-The Houses provide opportunities for camaraderie and connection among students and teachers within the school.
+The halls provide opportunities for camaraderie and connection among students and teachers within the school.
 Each house at JPII has its own colors, motto, coat of arms, and traditions.
+Each family is chosen for a particular hall.

 The Feast of St. Joseph